fosjump/fosjump/README.md

 ## Intro

-This website is an **open source project** that anyone could contribute to and enrich with more links and information.
+This website is an **open source project** that anyone can enrich with more links and information.
 Fore more information: [How to contribute to Site\_Name]()

 It contains:
 * Some Free/OpenSource projects to which contribution is facilitated
 * Links to other materials that might help one find other interesting projects
 * A collection of videos about Free/OpenSoruce contribution.
 * How to contribute to Site\_Name